danielespo/SQL-Portfolio/README.md

 # SQL-Portfolio
-A number of self-contained SQL projects to refresh my memory of the language.
+A number of self-contained practice SQL projects.